smirk9581/vureact-official-documentation/react-vue3-hooks/docs/en/utils/nextTick.md

 # nextTick

 In React, we don't need to wait for a DOM update queue controlled by the framework like in Vue.
-We just need to wait for the current synchronous code to finish executing, giving React's scheduler a chance to run.
+We just need to wait for the current synchronous code to finish executing, allowing React's scheduler to have a chance to run.
 The microtask timing provided by `Promise.resolve()` perfectly meets this requirement.

 ## Core Features